Cluster A. Bible

 MIN28 Special Studies in Christian Ministry

-This course studies specific theological topics relevant to Christian ministry or specific practical issues that ministers face in ministry; for example: Child Development, Crisis Relief Response, Refugee Response; Community Development.
+This course studies specific theological topics relevant to Christian ministry or specific practical issues that ministers face in ministry

 MIN290 Introduction to Theological Reflection